maj0r1koff/wasovski/README.md

 ## Wasovski.git
 The simple lw remake for new pasters.

-The first source code will be avaible in 10 March 2021 Year
+The first source code will be avaible in 10 April 2021 Year

 Now project in developing